pixee/codemodder-java/README.md

 ./gradlew check
 ```

+You need to be able to run [Docker](https://www.docker.com/) for some tests.
+Make sure you have it installed and have the necessary permissions to run with your user.

 ### Run the Core Codemods
 You can download and run the latest release from this repository in order to run the core codemods as a CLI: